 Total absences, unexcused and excused combined, cannot exceed 10% of the available training time per program, regardless of the length of training.

 Students must contact or coordinate absences with the training area staff before the start of class time.
 Contact information will be provided during the instructor orientation with the class.
 Please note that some programs have a math class as part of their curriculum.
 If you are expected to participate, your participation in this class is reflected in overall attendance and is required.

 Students with three consecutive days of unexcused absences will be dismissed from training the morning of the fourth day.
-Additional evidence may be presented in an appeal of the dismissal.
-Students currently appealing a dismissal from training are expected to notify their instructor prior to the start of each training day they will be absent during the course of the appeal.
-Should the dismissal be overturned, notifying your instructor will generate excused absences during the process.
-Neglecting to notify your instructor each day will result in unexcused absences during the appeal process.
-Please note both will affect overall attendance.
+Students currently appealing a dismissal from training for attendance violations are expected to be in training during the course of the appeal. .

 Types of absences are as follows:

 - Excused Absence: Absences reported to the instructor before the class start time are excused.
 Excused absences of longer than three days may require verification or other documented explanation of the absence.

 - Unexcused Absence: Failure to notify the instructor of an absence (no call–no show), lateness or dismissal from class for any reason are unexcused absences.
 Outside of injury or illness, removal from class for any reason will be considered unexcused absences.
 Time spent in police custody will always be considered unexcused.